How To Get Paid on Instagram

 You’ll use your photos and stories as an affiliate marketer to sell products or services from companies in related industries.
 If you like to share photos of daring hikes, for example, then you might post affiliate links for hiking boots and other helpful gear.
 Then, you make money as your followers click through the links and sign up for the services or buy the products.

 If you choose to work as an influencer, you’ll work directly with brands in creating and posting sponsored content.
 Instead of only paying you a portion of their sales, the companies issue payment for simply creating and posting advertisements for their brand.
 In this role, your rate directly correlates with your total number of followers and perceived social influence on their brand engagement and buying decisions.

 If you have an excellent business idea and want to generate tons of interest in your products or services, you can use Instagram to do that, too.
 As an entrepreneur, you’ll post your products plus share customer experiences with your company.
-You’ll get paid in sales as your followers move through the posts to complete their purchase at your online store or right in the app.
+You’ll get paid in sales as your followers go through the posts to complete their purchase at your online store or in the app.

 Create Your Branding Elements

 Once you decide which revenue streams you want to focus on, it’s time to create all your key branding elements.
 Your goal here is to make your profile instantly recognizable, inspiring people to take a peek at what you’re doing every time your posts come across their feed.
 Here’s what you’ll need.